Lithium-ion Batteries are Safer Than Ever – but That’s Not Enough

 Since its introduction in 1991, lithium-ion batteries (LIBs) have come to play a pivotal role in the rechargeable battery market and the electrification of society.
 Used in everything from cellphones and electric cars to reserve power for telecom base stations.
 The success of the lithium-ion technology is mainly attributed to its superior energy density.
 However, the high energy density of LIBs is also associated with risks, most notably fires.

 There are several LIB fires that have gotten a lot of media attention in the past decades: from the laptop fires that haunted Dell and Compaq in the early 2000s, to the fires that grounded the Boeing 787 Dreamliner in 2013 and the Samsung Galaxy Note 7 fires in 2016 to force the company to recall all phones of that model.
-These incidents are a testament to the issues facing LIB powered applications when all aspects of safety are not considered.
+These incidents are a testament to the issues facing LIB-powered applications when all aspects of safety are not considered.
 Fortunately, the lithium-ion battery industry has come a long way in terms of safety during its three decades in existence, and the failure rates for the most common cells [cylindrical 18650] cells have dropped from 1 in 200 000 to 1 in 10 million in only two decades.

-Types of failures
+Types of Failures

 There are several types of battery failures, both benign (resulting in reduced or loss of function, e.g., capacity fade) and hazardous (resulting in immediately hazardous situations, e.g., thermal runaway).

 The phenomenon where one or multiple failure mechanisms cause violent chemical reactions that generate a lot of heat is called thermal runaway.
-In a worse-case scenario, if not handled correctly, e.g., by venting the hot gasses generated, it can cause intense fires or explosions.
+In a worst-case scenario, if not handled correctly, e.g., by venting the hot gasses generated, it can cause intense fires or explosions.
 It is called propagation when this event spreads to neighboring cells, causing cascading failures.

 Failure modes that can cause thermal runaway include over-charge, over-discharge, over-temperature, mechanical abuse, poor cell design, and manufacturing defects.

-Failure mitigation
+Failure Mitigation

 Failure mitigation is done by having several layers of safety in the design, from cell to module to battery pack/rack or system.
-Each sub-level providing its own contributions to the overall safety of the system.
+Each sub-level provides its own contributions to the overall safety of the system.
 Cell level safety can be achieved by e.g., using current interrupt devices that will disconnect the cell if there is too much pressure buildup.
-On module level, the battery can e.g., be equipped with fire walls to prevent or slow down fire propagation.
+On the module level, the battery can e.g., be equipped with firewalls to prevent or slow down fire propagation.
 On pack or rack level, the batteries can be equipped with fire suppression systems to provide means to quench hazardous situations.
-The battery management system, which can be housed both in the module or in the pack/rack depending on system size, provides means of monitoring the cell parameters to ensure that the battery is operating withing its safe operating limits and provides means of electrically disconnecting the cells from the outside electrical system if these safety limits are exceeded.
-The module or pack can also provide physical protection of the battery, preventing mechanical damage.

-In terms of intrinsic, chemical safety, iron-based cathodes (such as lithium iron phosphate, LFP) are generally perceived as safer than nickel-based cathodes (such as nickel manganese cobalt oxide, NMC).
+In terms of intrinsic, and chemical safety, iron-based cathodes (such as lithium iron phosphate, LFP) are generally perceived as safer than nickel-based cathodes (such as nickel manganese cobalt oxide, NMC).
 However, thermal runaway onset temperatures of the two material types do not differ that much (~170 °C for nickel-based, ~200 °C for iron-based).
 It is also worth noting that the safe operating limits (generally disconnecting the battery at 60 °C) provide ample margin for both chemistries.

-Failure tests
+Failure Rests

-The future of LIB safety
+The Future of LIB Safety

 Thanks to significant efforts in product development and the evolution of regulatory requirements, it is possible to significantly reduce risk today.
-However, as LIBs is a core technology in the transition to a sustainable future, they will become an even more integral part of our daily lives going forward.
+However, as LIBs are a core technology in the transition to a sustainable future, they will become an even more integral part of our daily lives going forward.

 This rightfully set a high bar for battery safety standards for all, and everyone involved in the LIB value chain.
 Even though the industry has come a long way in reducing safety risks, we can never sit back.
 As the batteries continue to evolve so do the safety risks and battery safety and safety testing is as important now as it was a few decades ago.
 If not more so.